TuringLang/Turing.jl/docs/src/using-turing/guide.md

 ```

-The `Gibbs` sampler can be used to specify unique automatic differentation backends for different variable spaces.
+The `Gibbs` sampler can be used to specify unique automatic differentiation backends for different variable spaces.
 Please see the [Automatic Differentiation]({{site.baseurl}}/docs/using-turing/autodiff) article for more.

 For more details of compositional sampling in Turing.jl, please check the corresponding [paper](http://proceedings.mlr.press/v84/ge18b.html).